-For more detailed information, refer to: http://westerndressageassociation.org/ NOTE: NEW TESTS IN 2022!
-Classes offered in 2022: Walk/trot only: Western Dressage 2022 Intro Level Test 1 Walk/trot/canter: Western Dressage 2022 Basic Level Test 1 Western Dressage 2022 Basic Level Test 4
+For more detailed information, refer to: http://westerndressageassociation.org/

+Classes offered in 2023:

+Walk/trot only: Western Dressage 2022 Intro Level Test 1 (does not qualify for Southern Regionals)

+Walk/trot/canter: Western Dressage 2022 Basic Level Test 1

+Western Dressage 2022 Basic Level Test 4 (first and second place qualify for Southern Regionals)
-1. Goal: The goal of Western Dressage is to develop a partnership between a happy equine athlete working in harmony with his rider.
-A system of progressive training produces a horse that is physically strong, balanced, supple, and flexible; this equine athlete also demonstrates a calm, confident, attentive attitude and is happy to do his job.

-2. The gaits
+- 1. Goal: The goal of Western Dressage is to develop a partnership between a happy equine athlete working in harmony with his rider.
+A system of progressive training produces a horse that is physically strong, balanced, supple, and flexible; this equine athlete also demonstrates a calm, confident, attentive attitude and is happy to do his job. - 2.
+The gaits